raabf/dockertex/README.md

 ### Remove Network

 A [user reported](https://gitlab.com/raabf/dockertex/-/issues/1#note_196754578) that it helps to remove the shared network by removing the line `--network=host` in `dockertexstudio.sh`.
 However, TexStudio then cannot access network resources like Laguagetool.

+### x11docker

+You might try [`x11docker`](https://github.com/mviereck/x11docker) instead of `dockertexstudio.sh`, which can setup GUI apps in containers.
+For example, you can call

+    x11docker --network=host --share $HOME raabf/texstudio-versions:texlive2019

 ### More resources